 Under the American rule, each party to a lawsuit pays its own attorney’s fees.
 However, the American rule can be circumvented by statute enacted by the government or by contract through agreement by the parties.
 In patent litigation, fee shifting is appropriate by statute under 35 U.S.C. § 285.
 Section 285 states that "the court in exceptional cases may award reasonable … [Read more...]

 Summary of Halo case In Halo Electronics, Inc. v.
 Pulse Electronics, Inc. (S.Ct.
-June 13, 2016), the Supreme Court recently redefined the standard for determining when enhanced damages under 35 U.S.C. §284 is appropriate and when the Federal Circuit during appellate review can reverse the decision of the district court to award or withhold enhanced damages.
-Halo directly … [Read more...]
+June 13, 2016), the Supreme Court recently redefined the standard for determining when enhanced damages under 35 U.S.C. §284 are appropriate and when the Federal Circuit during the appellate review can reverse the decision of the district court to award or withhold enhanced damages.
+Halo … [Read more...]